shamaiem/shamaiem/README.md

-- 👋 Hi, I’m @shamaiem aka Xiangxiang (香香）
+- 👋 Hi, I’m @shamaiem
-- 👀 I’m interested in utilizing my undergrad journey to explore the multifaceted field of computer science and find a path that I enjoy the most
+- 👀 I’m interested in looking at current world problems through a Data Science lens.
-- 🌱 I’m currently learning C++, Web development, and API documentation on Swagger
+- 🌱 I’m currently learning C++, Python, and R Programming Language.
-- 💞️ I’m looking to collaborate on documentation for web development projects
+- 💞️ I’m looking to collaborate on documentation for C++ and Python
 - 📫 You can reach me at my email address 📩 shamaiem-shahid@outlook.com or on twitter  @shamaiem_

 <!---